Welcome to Phase 2!

 - optimization of the design of new plants and supply concepts (e.g. by using photovoltaics, energy storage, flexibility potentials, electromobility)

-Energy Transition Calculator
+Energy System Calculator

-In the energy project ZO.RRO (Zero Carbon Cross Energy System), Nordhausen University of Applied Sciences has developed a unique digital energy transition calculator as open source software.
+In the first phase of the energy project ZO.RRO (Zero Carbon Cross Energy System), Nordhausen University of Applied Sciences has developed a unique digital energy transition calculator as open source software.
 The result: an energy system model that can calculate transformation paths and scenarios for a climate-neutral energy supply.
 Using Thuringia as an example, it was shown how the goals of the Thuringian Climate Act can realistically be achieved using certain technologies.

 The open source software can now also be used for other federal states, regions, municipalities, but also for energy suppliers and companies and support them with scientifically based scenarios to define binding expansion targets and transformation paths.
 That is why, this development was awarded with the Thuringian Digital and Open Source Prize 2022 on 25 June 2022 by the Thuringian Ministry of Economy, Science and Digital Society.
 Hence the new ZO.RRO tool is already widely used.